 WELCOME TO BEARCATTAILGATER.COM

-You will find our crew tailgating on the upper deck of University Garage three hours before every home game and we do our best to travel with the team as well.
+You will find our crew tailgating on The GRID in space #5 of the Alley at least three hours before every home game and we do our best to travel with the team as well.
 All we ask is that you enjoy yourself and support our cause by dropping a few bucks in the donation box to help cover our expenses.
 All are welcome, drinking reserved for individuals over 21 years of age.